ModDota/moddota.github.io/_articles/assets/particles/status-effects.md

 ## Step by Step

-_Note:_ Since I'm not too experienced in modeling and texturing i cannot exactly tell what type of texture or parameter does what but i can show you how to modify it.
+_Note:_ Since I'm not too experienced in modeling and texturing, I cannot exactly tell what type of texture or parameter does what, but I can show you how to modify it.
 Please also note that your Status Effect will not be visible in the particle editor.
-You will have to go ingame to see it.
+You will have to go in-game to see it.

 ### Base Properties